ShadowGrendo/foundry-shadowrun6e/README.md

 # A FoundryVTT System Module for Shadowrun 6th World

-**This is the start of a potential project, and given the nature of Shadowrun 6th edition will probably end up including some house rules/clarifications.**
+**This is the start of a potential project, and given the nature of Shadowrun 6th edition, will probably end up including some house rules/clarifications.**

 ### Character Sheet